kotfind/geometrica/arch/notes.typ

 = Notes (N), Ideas (I) and ToDo's (T)

-- (N) Should Type System and Functions of core be separated from those of Built-In Language?

-    - (I) Language provide both Type System and Executor and Core is just using it

 - (N) Should variable names in code and object names be the same?

 - (N) Should temporary (r-value-like) objects be displayed in
-- (N) Ident (thing that can be an argument to a function in lang) vs Var (basic type that holds a value (like number or line))

-    - What types can be passed to a function?
-Function, ident?

-- (I) Instruction (or Expression) vs Function

-    - Instruction high-level abstraction: can take many types of arguments: functions, idents, types (?), code blocks

-    - Function low-level abstraction: mathematically pure function, just takes a value and returns a value

-    Lang works with instructions (expressions), core works with functions

 - (I) Named arguments